 |Binomial name:||Boa constrictor|

-The Boa Constrictor is a heavy bodied snake and a huge figure at that.
+The Boa Constrictor is a heavy-bodied snake and a huge figure at that.
 It is associated with the Boidae family.
-We generally find these snakes in the Central, Northern and Southern provinces of America, and also in certain islands of the Caribbean.
+We generally find these snakes in the Central, Northern, and Southern provinces of America, and also in certain islands of the Caribbean.
 It displays a variety of patterns and colors.
-Of the 10 sub-varieties presently identified, some contentious.
+Of the 10 sub-varieties presently identified, some are contentious.

 The name boa is a general one for a snake that is non-venomous and constricting.
 These boas exist in 40 varieties and more of genuine Boas (family Boidae).

 Boa constrictors are big snakes, but when compared to the several other huge snakes like the Burmese Python and the reticulated python, this is only of a moderate size.
 Its length differs from 3 to 13 feet (0.9 -3.96m) based on the area and accessibility of appropriate prey.
 There exists a clear demarcation in their sex.
 The females are in general, bigger, both lengthwise and in girth when compared to the males.
 Thus the standard size of a grownup female boa varies from 7 to 10 feet (2.1 to 3.0m), and that of males is 6 to 8 feet (1.8 to 2.4 m).
 In general a female boa snake grows more than 10 feet (3.0m), especially when they are in captivity; here we find the boa snakes grow from 12 feet to 14 feet (3.7 to 4.3m).

 The body of the boa snakes is massive; a big snake can weigh about 27 kg (60 pounds).
 Normally, the females, which are bigger, generally weigh from 10 to 15 kg (22 to 35 pounds).
 In certain cases, some snakes weigh up to even 45 kg (100 pounds) and more, even though this does not occur commonly.